 Some people are just blessed with better genetics than others.
 You probably know by now whether you scar badly or not.
 Unfortunately, this part of the equation is largely out of your control and is based on the genes you were born with.
-If you’re someone who forms keloids or hypertrophic scars, which form when scar tissue grows excessively, that’s ok because the next section will address other steps which can help improve scarring in everyone.
+If you’re someone who forms keloid scars or hypertrophic scars, which form when scar tissue grows excessively, that’s ok because the next section will address other steps which can help improve scarring in everyone.

 What you do to care for your incisions after surgery

 The MOST important aspect for improving scars is avoiding UV exposure to your incisions for 1 year after your procedure.
 As the sun contacts your healing skin, the body does not know that the pigment produced is supposed to be there temporarily.
-What happens is the body builds the pigment procedure within the skin into your scar, leaving you with a dark pigmented scar.
+What happens is the body builds the pigment procedure within the skin into your scar tissue, leaving you with a dark pigmented scar.
 That is why it’s extremely important for you to either use a sunscreen with an SPF of at least 30 or keep your incisions covered for the first year.
 If you’re going to be outside, sunscreen should be reapplied every 2 hours.

-All of my patients are placed on a scar therapy program after surgery.
+All of my patients are placed on a scar treatment therapy program after surgery.
 This is a must!
-The main component of this program is silicone.
+The main component of this program is silicone topical treatments.
 Silicone gel and silicone sheeting has been clinically proven to reduce the amount of scarring resulting from incisions.
 The most basic scar therapy should include at least 3 months of a silicone-based gel which you will apply to your incisions twice daily.
 I recommend that patients continue using the gel for one year after surgery for the best possible results.

 To make an appointment or if you have other questions about scar therapy, make an appointment with San Francisco plastic surgeon Dr. Sieber at his office today 415-915-9000.